chesterXalan/LicensePlateRecognition-Keras/README.md

 # LicensePlateRecognition-Keras

-A Taiwanese license plate recognition system in Keras.
+A Taiwanese license plate (LP) recognition system in Keras.